 To support website usability for all on the University of London website, Recite Me provides an accessibility assistive toolbar.
 By providing a simple drop-down toolbar this allows visitors to customise their website in a way that works for them.

 This cloud-based accessibility support software gives any user the ability to customise the way they view content.
-This can be by changing the styling of the website.
-For example, changing the site background colour, font type, size colour and spacing.
-To support reading visitors can use the text to speech functionality or reading aids such as a ruler, reading mask, dictionary, and text-only mode.
-To support people how may not be able to read in English, the translation tool will translate on-demand into over 100 languages, including 35 text to speech voices and many other features.
+This can be done by changing the styling of the website.
+For example, changing the site background colour, font type, size colour, and spacing.
+To support reading visitors can use the text-to-speech functionality or reading aids such as a ruler, reading mask, dictionary, and text-only mode.
+To support people who may not be able to read in English, the translation tool will translate on-demand into over 100 languages, including 35 text-to-speech voices and many other features.

 Mark Harrison, Head of Inclusion at the University of London said, “The University of London is committed to providing an inclusive and accessible experience, regardless of how our audiences and stakeholders wish to engage with us – this is just as important in an online capacity.
 Recite Me is an excellent way for us to be able to provide additional online tools and services for those visiting our website and increase the level of accessibility quickly and easily.